Content on this page is not recent and has been retained for historical reasons.

 Alternatively, you can manually insert online video from YouTube on your PowerPoint slide!

-Even hereafter, any online videos you insert from YouTube will not work.
+Even hereafter, any online videos you insert from YouTube may not work.
 To resolve these issues, follow these steps:

 - Open your presentation and navigate to the slide where you want to insert the online video clip.

-- This brings up the Insert Video From Web Site dialog box (see Figure 3).
+- Doing so brings up the Insert Video From Web Site dialog box, as shown in Figure 3, below.

 Figure 3: Insert Video From Web Site dialog box